Stereotactic Radiation (SRS/SRT) Treatment FAQ

 SRS/SRT is not for every family.
 Every pet with cancer is not necessarily a candidate.
 But we believe that increased awareness of this technology is critical to providing pet owners with their full range of treatment options.
 One of our goals is to make sure everybody knows about it, regardless of which treatment ends up being the most appropriate for any individual pet.
 We consider spreading the word about SRS/SRT to be a potentially life-saving movement… and we would love your help!
 Share our whiteboard video, connect with us on Facebook, Instagram and LinkedIn, and tell your pet-loving friends about SRS/SRT.
 You might just save a pet’s life!

-What Defines Whether A Pet Is An Appropriate Candidate For SRS/SRT?
+What Defines Whether A Pet Is An Appropriate Candidate For Radiation?

-Most pet cancers can be treated through SRS/SRT, but since its benefits derive from pinpoint precision and highly targeted radiation, it is a treatment that requires an identifiable tumor mass to be targeted.
-That means cancers that have spread significantly, or blood-cell cancers such as leukemia or lymphoma, are typically not treatable through SRS/SRT unless it is combined with another form of treatment.
+Many pet cancers can be treated with radiation, but it is a treatment that requires an identifiable tumor mass or scar to be targeted.
+That means cancers that are systemic, like blood-cell cancers such as leukemia or lymphoma, are typically not treatable through SRS/SRT unless it is combined with another form of treatment.

 Is SRS/SRT Covered By Pet Health Insurance?